gkorpal/ComputerNetworks/README.md

 * Software defined networks (OpenFlow, Google B4)
 * Future internet (IPv6 and NDN)

-The reference texts (click on the images to visit their websites):
+The reference texts I used (click on the images to visit their websites):

 <p>
 <center>